Allan122/UPNCR---His/README.md

 # Settlements of Early and Mature Harappan Cultures
 **Sind and Cholistan** (The desert area of Pakistan bordering the Thar Desert.)

+# **Only Important**
-There were several archeological cultures in the region prior to the Mature Harappan.
+- There were several archeological cultures in the region prior to the Mature Harappan.
 These cultures were associated with distinctive pottery, evidence of agriculture and pastoralism, and some crafts.
+- Settlements were generally small, and there were virtually no large buildings.
+- It appears that there was a break between the Early Harappan and the Harappan Civilisation, evident from large-scale burning at some sites, as well as the abandonment of certain settlements.

+- Harappans ate a wide range of plant and animal products, including fish.
+Bones of fish and fowl are found.
+- Archeologists have been able to reconstruct dietary practices from finds of charred grains and seeds.
+  - Grains found at Harappan sites include wheat, barley, lentil, chickpea, and sesame.
+  - Millets are found at sites in Gujarat.
+  - Rice is rare.
+  - Animal bones found at Harappan sites include those of cattle, sheep, goats, buffalo, and pigs.
+  - Studies done by Archeologists or zoo archeologists indicate that these animals were domesticated.
+  - Bones of wild species such as boar, deer, and gharial are also found.
+  - Not know whether the Harappans hunted these animals themselves or obtained meat from other hunting communities.